 Fall Festivals in Peru

-Fiesta de las Cruces (Festival of the Crosses) on May 3 is a Hispanophone festival, but in Peru, they do it a little different.
+Fiesta de las Cruces (Festival of the Crosses) on May 3 is a Hispanophone festival, but in Peru, they do it a little differently.
 Each town has unique ways of doing things; in the highlands, there’s bullfighting and dancing, for example.
 Every place where it’s celebrated puts its own mark on it.

 Winter Festivals in Peru

 June 24 sees the thoroughly indigenous festival of Inti Raymi.
-It’s a festival of the winter solstice in June (Southern Hemisphere, don’t forget) and many indigenous practices are carried out.
+It’s a festival of the winter solstice in June (Southern Hemisphere, don’t forget), and many indigenous practices are carried out.
 Think cockfighting, feasting, and dancing late into the night.
 It was banned by Spanish colonists in 1535 but revived in 1944.

 In July – on or around July 15, to be more precise – there’s the Fiesta de la Virgen del Carmen.
 It spans three or four days and is basically a big party.
 It’s a “religious” festival, but basically in name only.
 People come together for traditional song and dance, shows that depict Peruvian history, music, and merriment.
 This is held in Paucartambo, near Cusco.
 Often, there’s so little space for visitors that partygoers spend the night out in the open!